andylvua/myshell/README.md

 - Command Execution <br>
 Depending on the command's nature:
   - _Internal/Built-in Commands:_ Handled directly by the shell (e.g., changing directories or setting environment variables).
-If builting command is executed in a pipeline or a background, the shell treats it as a regular command and executes it in a child process as described below.
+If building command is executed in a pipeline or a background, the shell treats it as a regular command and executes it in a child process as described below.
   - _External Commands:_ `myshell` spawns a child process using the `fork` system call and then executes the command in the child process via `execve`/`execvpe`.
   - _Scripts:_ `myshell` can also execute script files, treating them as sequences of commands.